shivannis/xandr-docs-public/xandr-docs/articles/invest/single-credential-login-and-multi-factor-authentication-faq.md

 You can find answers to the most frequently asked questions about single credential login and MFA.

 > [!NOTE]
-> With the consolidation of Xandr to the Microsoft family, we have integrated the authentication process of the users (who are using Xandr products) to the Microsoft Identity Platform.
-The profound advantage of this integration is that users would be able to access Xandr applications using the same sign-on methods as for other Microsoft products.
+> With the consolidation of Microsoft Advertising to the Microsoft family, we have integrated the authentication process of the users (who are using Microsoft Advertising products) to the Microsoft Identity Platform.
+The profound advantage of this integration is that users would be able to access Microsoft Advertising applications using the same sign-on methods as for other Microsoft products.
 Additionally, the integration to the Microsoft Identity Platform enables new and more secure methods of authentication, powered by Microsoft.
 >
 > For more details, visit [Microsoft Identity Platform Login](microsoft-identity-platform-login.md).

-## Why is Xandr implementing single credential login and multi-factor authentication?
+## Why is Microsoft Advertising implementing single credential login and multi-factor authentication?

-A number of long-standing pain points relating to how users access Xandr’s digital platform applications are being addressed.
+A number of long-standing pain points relating to how users access Microsoft Advertising’s digital platform applications are being addressed.
 The issues were:

 - Users must have a separate set of authentication credentials to access each of their user accounts.
 Therefore, they must create, remember, and periodically reset multiple passwords.
 - Users must sign in to each user account individually.
 Therefore, they must sign in each time they switch between user accounts/seats in order to transact on behalf of a different member.
 - The more usernames and passwords a user has to remember, the more likely they are to write them down.
-This creates a security risk for  Xandr and our clients.
+This creates a security risk for  Microsoft Advertising and our clients.
-- Xandr’s new Information Security Policies (XISP) require that all Xandr applications be protected by a second factor of authentication.
+- Microsoft Advertising’s new Information Security Policies (XISP) require that all Microsoft Advertising applications be protected by a second factor of authentication.
 - Overall, we are simplifying how users manage their accounts.

 ## Can a user opt out of unified login?